Skip to the main content.

 For a better understanding of how the discount rate and valuation caps work, check out our guide to convertible notes or watch this video for a quick deep dive:

-Pros of Convertible Notes
+Pros of convertible notes

 • Convertible notes are simple to execute.